YohanEngineer/gdpr-compliance/README.md

 # TO DO

+- [ ] Add method to get the hashed data to stay in the dataframe
 - [ ] Use spray-json to convert json schema to case class
 - [ ] Use DataTime instead of String for the last column
 - [ ] Enable multiple hash and multiple delete